Don't You Ever Get Tired (Of Hurting Me)

 "Don't You Ever Get Tired (Of Hurting Me)" is a country song written by Hank Cochran that was a hit single for Ray Price in 1965, reaching No. 11 on the Billboard chart.

+In 1980, Price re-recorded the song as a duet with Willie Nelson and released it as a single; like his solo original, the new version of "...
+Hurting Me" peaked at No. 11 on the Hot Country Singles chart in early 1981.

 A later version by Ronnie Milsap in 1989 was Milsap's thirty-third number one single as a solo artist.
 The single went to number one for one week and spent a total of thirteen weeks on the chart.
-Other notable recordings of the song were done by Jack Greene and George Jones and by Price and Willie Nelson as a duet.
+Other notable recordings of the song were done by Jack Greene and George Jones.